A Montréal municipal Web site

-A microchip is a capsule the size of a grain of rice with a computer chip that contains a unique numeric code that identifies the animal.
-The microchip can be implanted in veterinary clinics and is administered like a vaccine.
+A microchip is a capsule the size of a grain of rice with a computer chip that contains a unique numeric code that identifies the pet.
+The microchip can be implanted in veterinary clinics and is injected underneath the pet’s skin, like a vaccine.

-A microchip is a permanent method of identification because it remains in place throughout the animal’s life, does not wear off over the years and cannot be lost.
+A microchip is a permanent method of identification because it remains in place throughout the pet’s life, does not wear off over the years and cannot be lost.

-When an errant animal arrives at a shelter, a reader is used to detect whether the animal has a microchip.
+When stray pet arrives at a shelter, a reader is used to detect whether the pethas a microchip.

 If the pet has a microchip, the name and contact information of his or her guardian can be found in the database.

 Spaying/neutering cats and dogs is strongly recommended by all professionals in the fields of veterinary health and animal protection.
 Male cats and dogs are neutered female cats and dogs are spayed.